suhas-333/3D-GS-Viewer/README.md

 **Step 3: Download a Trained Model**

 *   This repository contains a pre-trained "truck" model output.
 Download it.
-*   Alternatively, if you train your own model, or download pre-trained ones from [official 3D-GS website](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/evaluation/images.zip) note the path to your output directory.
+*   Alternatively, if you train your own model, or download pre-trained ones from [official-website](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) or [click here (Approx.8GB)](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/evaluation/images.zip) note the path to your output directory.

 **Step 4: Run the Viewer**